SystemsApproach/security/systems.rst

 overwhelmingly the case today that you will use some combination of user name (maybe an account number or an email address) and a password.
 Perhaps another factor, such as a one-time code sent to your phone, will also be used.
 Encryption (using TLS) prevents your password from being seen by eavesdroppers when it is sent to the bank's site, but currently there is little deployment of public key cryptography for the authentication of users.
-SSH, as noted above, supports the use of public keys for user authentication, but it's hardly in mainstream use by consumers on the Internet.
+SSH, as noted in a previous section, supports the use of public keys for user authentication, but it's hardly in mainstream use by consumers on the Internet.

 Password-based authentication had proven enormously problematic, with passwords frequently being compromised by a variety of attacks.
 If a